SpacingBat3/kolor/README.md

 as it uses ES2021 features to be much shorter, simplier and not being *bloated* with unnecesary colors.

-The key feature you might enjoy is that it is capable of using some console specific ANSI escape codes just so you can use some features unsupported by all terminals, like ~~`strikethrough`~~ or *`italic`* if you really need or want to.
+Another difference (at least from `colors`) is that `kolor` separates some ANSI escape codes that are not working on all platforms, which you may find usefull if your application is meant to be cross-platform.

 ## Legal